From the Bhadrakali temple, we reached Hanumakonda the capital city of the Kakatiya rulers and 8kms from Warangal town.

 The Thousand Pillar temple is located in a place where we need to pass a narrow lane and reach till the end.
 Then there is a spacious location where we can find the temple.
 On the first look, this seems like a very ordinary Mantapa.
 There was renovation going on when i visited this place.

 This temple according to an inscription on a pillar here, was commissioned by Rudra - I of the Kakatiya dynasty in 1163 AD.
-It measures over 31M x 25M stands on a platform raised to a height of 1M from thDSC04324e ground.
+It measures over 31M x 25M stands on a platform raised to a height of 1M from the ground.
 It consists of three shrines of Siva, Vishnu and Surya arranged around a central hall with a Ranga Mantapa.
 In the forefront there is a large pillared Mantapa in variety of patterns.
 Between the Mantapa and the temple, there is a massive Nandi in a plain pavilion.

 Once we enter the enclosure, we see the rectangular stepped temple tank.
 Out side the tank are various pieces of art that are strewn that were probably part of some construction which is now totally destroyed.
-Some of them are extremely beautiful with niDSC04336ce artistry.
+Some of them are extremely beautiful with nice artistry.

 We see the side of the temple when we enter the enclosure.
 Once we get to see the front of the temple, we will be able to appreciate its beauty.
 The Ranga Mantapa is spacious and with carved ceiling.
 The pillars are square at base and round on the top, a trade mark of a Siva Temple.
 The pillars are large and carved in sections which gives a magnificent look.

 The temple is not that big.
 However, with the three sanctums inside, this looks big from outside.
-Why is thiDSC04361s called the Thousand Pillar Temples then?
+Why is this called the Thousand Pillar Temples then?
 The outer side of the temple is carved as pillars from place to place and there are a thousand of them all together.
 These pillars support the roof from the outside as show in this picture.

 The elegant carving at the richly decorated pillars under the spacious roof spanning the embellished side slabs is an achievement of unparalleled excellence of the architect.

-There iDSC04327s art everywhere in this temple.
+There is art everywhere in this temple.
 Right from the inner sanctum and the Ranga Mantapa inside the temple to the outer pillars are all sculpted.
 A special mention need to be made of the Nandi in front of the temple.
 This is on an elevated plain pavilion but the way its carved gives it a lively look.
 The statue is carved like as if its decorated with an embroidered silk cloth.

 We spent about an hour looking at each of the small sculptures and then had lunch.
 It was almost 4 in the evening.
 We then visited the most beautiful piece of art in Warangal, the Ramappa Temple.